Skip to Main Content

 Outside of features like account alerts, zero fraud liability and free monthly credit score access, the Credit One Bank Platinum Visa for Rebuilding Credit doesn’t carry many extra perks — even for building your credit.

 Credit One will regularly review your account for responsible card use to determine if you qualify for a credit line increase.
 With a higher credit limit, you may be able to keep your credit utilization lower, an important factor in determining your credit score.
-However, opportunities for credit line increase are typical for cards of this type.
+However, opportunities for a credit line increase are typical for cards of this type.

 Since your protection and account can be forcibly closed if you’re 60 days past due or 20 percent over the limit, Credit One’s protection plan could end up costing more than other debt management options.